Monday, June 27

 Mitigating the risk of natural and man-made disasters is every day business for one of the world’s largest re-insurance brokers.
 Learn how their GC AdvantagePoint® Web GIS solution provides real-time data feeds and spatial analysis to insurance companies all around the world so they can ensure long-term continuity for customers in the face of catastrophic loss.

 City of New Orleans - Lamar Gardere, Greg Hymel & James Raasch

 Enabling smarter communities in New Orleans requires engaging citizens in two-way conversations to create understanding, action, social cohesion, and civic responsibility.
 By delivering apps that are fun, informative, and valuable, the City creates new partnerships with citizens and helps create smarter, more resilient communities.

 Frozen in Time - A History of Life and the Moments of Death at Sandby Borg

 Kalmar County Museum - Nicholas Nilsson & Fredrik Gunnarsson

-For decades, archeology has provided a glimpse into the past and gives us clues as to how we live our lives.
-Today, digital archeologists have a wealth of advanced technology at their fingertips to explore and piece together the events of the past.
+For decades, archaeology has provided a glimpse into the past and gives us clues as to how we live our lives.
+Today, digital archaeologists have a wealth of advanced technology at their fingertips to explore and piece together the events of the past.
 Learn how the ArcGIS platform brings to life the ring fort of Sandby Borg, Sweden (late 400’s AD), to uncover how these long forgotten people lived an aristocratic lifestyle, where they originated, and what led to their violent demise.